 This is a great place for children, with a pond to dip and dens to be made in the woods, but you are responsible for the safety of all children in your group, and by booking you accept that we are not responsible for accidents caused by lack of supervision or encounters with the natural environment.
-If you have very young children (crawlers or toddlers) please be extra-aware.
+If your children are used to playing in the outdoor world then as a general rule we would say that Ruby’s Orchard is fine for children who are walking.
+If you have crawlers or newly self-mobile young children then you can still enjoy being here, but will need to be extra aware!

 We unfortunately can’t order in the weather!